 Having taken the authors to task for not presenting the case fairly, I concede that most of the questions that beset nuclear energy are unanswerable scientifically.
-The authors are correct in their insistence that whether or not nuclear energy over the long term is acceptable is as much, if not more, a social and human problem as it is a technical one.
-Our profound difference, aside from their having distorted the technical situation, centers around the answers to two questions.
-Granted that nuclear energy is imperfect, is it possible, and ought we not try, to improve both the technology and the social institutions to remove the imperfections?
+The authors are correct in their insistence that whether or not nuclear energy over the long term is a technical one.
+Our profound difference, aside from their having duestions.
+Granted that nuclear energy is imperfect, is it possible, and ought we not try, to improve both the technology and the social and the social institutions to remove the imperfections?
+And is the alternative that institutions to remove the imperfections?
 And is the alternative that is proposed - a "coal-based, fission-free bridge" to a solar world - to be taken as seriously as the authors claim?